zkotti/cosmos-tour/guide.md

 **Description**

-This world, whose discovery was announced in 2015, is the first near-Earth-size planet that orbits around a star the size of the sun, according to NASA.
-Kepler-452b is 60 percent larger than Earth and its parent star (Kepler-452) is 10 percent larger than the sun.
-Kepler-452 is very similar to our sun, and the exoplanet orbits in the habitable zone.
+According to NASA, this planet is the first near-Earth-size planet to orbit a star the size of the sun, having been discovered in 2015.
+Kepler-452b is 60 times the size of Earth, and its parent star (Kepler-452) is ten times the size of the sun.
+The exoplanet Kepler-452 orbits in the habitable zone, and it is quite similar to our sun.
+Kepler-452b, which is 1.6 times the size of Earth, has a "better than even probability" of being rocky, according to its discoverers.
-At 1.6 times the size of Earth, Kepler-452b has a "better than even chance" of being rocky, its discoverers have said.
-Kepler-452b resides 1,400 light-years from Earth.
-It takes Kepler-452b just 20 days longer to orbit its star than Earth does.
+The star Kepler-452b is 1,400 light-years away from Earth.
+Kepler-452b orbits its star in just 20 days longer than Earth does.

 ---